Arden488/ef_coding_test/NOTES.md

 I spent about two hours to create styles, components and connect them together.
 Additional 30 minutes were spent to create tests.
 Another 30 minutes I used to write these notes and manually test the app.

-UPDATE #1: I added more functionality - quiz settings and quiz reset.
-It took about 20 mins UPDATE #2: I decided to refactor the app and add context and reducer instead of callback state management.
+**UPDATE #1**: I added more functionality - quiz settings and quiz reset.
+It took about 20 mins

+**UPDATE #2**: I decided to refactor the app and add context and reducer instead of callback state management.
 It took about 1 hour.

 ### Javascript/Typescript